hank-greene/migrate-from-acquia-to-aws/README.md

 Steps to migrate a Drupal CMS site from Acquia to AWS.
 Steps to instantiate a Solr EC2 instance and configure the Drupal site with search.
 # create the aws infrastructure
-* create vpc and network
-* deploy a debian instance
+* 01 create vpc, network and debian instance
-* deploy an RDS, mysql instance
+* 02 deploy an RDS(mysql) instance
 * deploy a EFS
 * deploy a mount point
 * mount the EFS in the debian instance